ArtifexSoftware/MuPDF.NET/docs/glossary/Utils.rst

 :meth:`NormalizeRotation`            Return normalized /Rotate value:one of 0, 90, 180, 270
-:meth:`RuleDict`                     Make a Label from a PDF page label rule :meth:`WriteBarcode`                 Writes a barcode to an image file :meth:`ReplaceBytes`                 Replaces bytes froma source buffer :attr:`TESSDATA_PREFIX`              A copy of `os.environ["TESSDATA_PREFIX"]`
+:meth:`RuleDict`                     Make a Label from a PDF page label rule :meth:`WriteBarcode`                 Writes a barcode to an image file :meth:`ReplaceBytes`                 Replaces bytes from a source buffer :attr:`TESSDATA_PREFIX`              A copy of `os.environ["TESSDATA_PREFIX"]`
 ==================================== ==============================================================